-7 Source: CO2 allowance transfers are based on information in COATS.
+9 Source: CO2 allowance transfers are based on information in COATS.

-- The total volume of CO2 allowance transfers between unaffiliated firms was 41.6 million, up from 14.2 million allowances in the previous quarter and from 35.6 million allowances in the fourth quarter of 2013. - Seventy-two percent of the volume of CO2 allowance transfers between unaffiliated firms occurred in the last three trading days of each month, and 51 percent of the volume occurred in the last three trading days of 2014.
-Most of these transfers resulted from the final settlement of RGGI futures contracts. - The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the fourth quarter of 2014 was 81 percent (out of approximately 403 million allowances in circulation).
-Approximately 66 percent of the allowances in circulation will be needed for second control period compliance, while the remainder will likely be banked for future control periods.
+- Fifty-seven percent of the volume of CO2 allowance transfers between unaffiliated firms occurred in the last three trading days of each month.
+This is typical as transfers often result from the final settlement of RGGI futures contracts. - The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the second quarter of 2015 was 69 percent (out of approximately 169 million allowances in circulation).